HowieDuhzit/CoolifyMCP/TROUBLESHOOTING.md

 - **Fix**: Simplified to only send `key` and `value` parameters
 - **Status**: Resolved and tested

-All 83+ endpoints are now fully functional and tested.
+All 18 consolidated tools are now fully functional and tested.